javadev/LeetCode-in-Java/src/main/java/g1301_1400/s1331_rank_transform_of_an_array/readme.md

 **Output:** [4,1,2,3]

-**Explanation:**: 40 is the largest element.
+**Explanation:** 40 is the largest element.
 10 is the smallest.
 20 is the second smallest.
 30 is the third smallest.

 **Example 2:**